Mufasa-D/Tourism_Website/README.md

 CHALLENGES ENCOUNTERED:
-We had a hard time preventing the user from going to dashoboard.php through the url bar and handling wrong input from the user, but in all we now get the concepts.
+I had a hard time preventing the user from going to dashoboard.php through the url bar and handling wrong input from the user, but in all I now get the concepts.

 GROUP MEMBERS: